What to Expect from a Lung Cancer Screening

 3. If you are eligible for screening and would like to get the scan, your doctor will write an order for a low-dose CT (LDCT) scan and tell you where to go for your appointment.

 You should call your insurance provider before your appointment to confirm that your scan is covered.
 Health insurance companies typically cover lung cancer screening for those who meet the high-risk criteria.
-It is always a good idea to call and confirm your coverage and any out of pocket costs you might have to pay from follow-up produces.
+It is always a good idea to call and confirm your coverage and any out-of-pocket costs you might have to pay from follow-up procedures.

 4. The lung cancer screening center will tell you how to prepare for your scan.

-It is easy to prepare for an LDCT scan.
-Be sure to tell your doctor if you have a respiratory infection as that might affect the results and an LDCT scan should not be completed if you are sick.
+It is easy to prepare for a lung cancer screening.
+Be sure to tell your doctor if you have a respiratory infection as that might affect the results.
+A LDCT scan should not be completed if you are sick.
 You will be asked to remove any metal you are wearing, like jewelry, watches, etc. You might be able to stay in your regular clothes or you might be asked to wear a hospital gown.*

 5. You will receive your scan.